Shamit Shome: International career

-Youth
+Shome was born in Canada to Bangladeshi parents, both of whom hail from Sylhet.
+As a result, he is eligible to play for Canada and Bangladesh.

+Canada

-Shome was born in Canada to Bangladeshi parents – his father and mother hail from Sylhet.
-As a result, he is eligible to play for Bangladesh.
-He received his first call-up to a Canadian U18 national team camp in October 2014 while he was playing for Edmonton Southwest United.
+Shome received his first call-up to a Canadian U18 national team camp in October 2014 while he was playing for Edmonton Southwest United.
 He received three further call-ups to Canadian U18 camps in 2015 and was the only university player called up to a camp in November 2015 in Mexico.
-Shome is still eligible to represent Bangladesh at senior level.

 Shome received his first Canadian U20 national team call-up in February 2016 and started in a 2–1 upset against England in an unofficial youth friendly.
 In August 2016, Shome was called up to the U-20 team for a pair of friendlies against Costa Rica.
 Shome was nominated for Canada's U-20 player of the year in 2016.
 In February 2017, Shome missed the 2017 CONCACAF U-20 Championship due to injury.
 In May 2018, Shome was named to Canada's under-21 squad for the 2018 Toulon Tournament.
 Shome was named to the Canadian U-23 provisional roster for the 2020 CONCACAF Men's Olympic Qualifying Championship on February 26, 2020.

-Senior

 In January 2020, Shome was called up to the Canadian senior team ahead of friendlies against Barbados and Iceland.
-He made his debut on January 7 against Barbados as a substitute in a 4–1 victory.
+He made his debut on January 7 against Barbados as a substitute in their 4–1 victory.

+Bangladesh

+In April 2025, Shome officially expressed his interest to play for Bangladesh.
+On 5 May 2025, he acquired his Bangladeshi passport and received FIFA clearance to represent Bangladesh the following day.
+He was named to the team's preliminary squad, ahead of matches in June 2025.
+On 10 June 2025, he made his debut for Bangladesh during their 2–1 defeat to Singapore in the 2027 AFC Asian Cup qualification – third round.
+On 9 October 2025, Shamit scored his first international goal in Bangladesh’s next qualification match, a 4–3 defeat to Hong Kong.